MelodyShih/GPURiemannSolver/README.md

-#E4302 Methods in Computational Science Term Project
+##E4302 Methods in Computational Science

 ##GPU acceleration of riemann solver